JelsaTHE 2026 TRAVEL GUIDE

 Jelsa Wine Festival

-The Jelsa Wine Festival is a three-day event held at the end of August each year.
+The Jelsa Wine Festival is a three-day event held during the last weekend of August.
 The festival is known for its lively atmosphere, often marking the end of summer in Jelsa, as the town seems to quieten down after the final day of the festival.
 Visitors can then savour the peaceful and serene atmosphere of September, one of the best months to experience the area.

 Alongside the great wines from producers across the island and beyond, the festival offers a rich array of activities and entertainment.
-Highlights include sports competitions such as a lively water polo match in the harbour, rowing contests, and international regattas.
+Highlights include sports competitions such as a lively water polo match, rowing contests, and international regattas.
 A special attraction is the pole-climbing competition, where participants vie to retrieve a whole smoked ham perched atop a 10-metre pole.
 The festival concludes with the announcement of the year's finest wines.

 Jelsa Wine Festival